 In India, at the time of purchase, selling, or even leasing your property out to another party, it is mandatory to pay what is called a ‘stamp duty’ to the central or the state authorities to legalize the transaction of the property.
 In case you fail to pay the stamp duty, the purchase, selling, or leasing of the property will be held illegal in the eyes of the law.

-A stamp paper, on those lines, is the paper through which the stamp duty payment is made.
+A stamp paper for property registration, on those lines, is the paper through which the stamp duty payment is made.
 Stamp papers in India are used for sale deeds, transfer of immovable property, affidavits, agreements, deeds, wills, etc. Once the stamp duty payment is made via stamp paper, it acts as the official proof that the authorities have been paid the required fee.

 Where Should I Pay The Stamp Duty?